Otto Klemperer: Early years

 Otto Nossan Klemperer was born on 14 May 1885 in Breslau, Province of Silesia, in what was then the Imperial German state of Prussia; the city is now Wrocław, Poland.
 He was the second child and only son of Nathan Klemperer and his wife Ida, née Nathan.
-The family name had originally been Klopper, but was changed to Klemperer in 1787 in response to a decree by Emperor Joseph II aimed at assimilating Jews into Christian society.
-Nathan Klemperer was originally from Josefov, the ghetto in the Bohemian city of Prague; Ida was from a more prosperous Jewish family in Hamburg.
+The family name had originally been Klopper, but was changed to Klemperer in 1787 in response to a decree by the Austrian emperor Joseph II aimed at assimilating Jews into Christian society.
+Nathan Klemperer was originally from Josefov, the ghetto in the Bohemian city of Prague; Ida was from a more prosperous Jewish family in Hamburg, of Sephardic descent.
 Both parents were musical: Nathan sang and Ida played the piano.

 When Klemperer was four the family moved from Breslau to Hamburg, where Nathan earned a modest living in commercial posts and his wife gave piano lessons.
 It was decided quite early in Klemperer's life that he would become a professional musician, and when he was about five he started piano lessons with his mother.
 At the Hoch Conservatory in Frankfurt he studied the piano with James Kwast and theory with Ivan Knorr.
-Kwast moved to Berlin, first to the Klindworth-Scharwenka Conservatory and then to the Stern Conservatory.
+Kwast moved to Berlin, first to the Klindworth-Scharwenka Conservatory in 1902 and then to the Stern Conservatory in 1905.
 Klemperer followed him at each move, and later credited him with the whole basis of his musical development.
 Among Klemperer's other teachers was Hans Pfitzner, with whom he studied composition and conducting.

-In 1905 Klemperer met Gustav Mahler at a rehearsal of the latter's Second Symphony in Berlin.
-Oscar Fried conducted, and Klemperer was given charge of the off-stage orchestra.
+In 1905, Klemperer met Gustav Mahler at a rehearsal of the latter's Second Symphony in Berlin.
+Oskar Fried conducted, and Klemperer was given charge of the off-stage orchestra.
 He later made a piano arrangement (now lost) of the symphony, which he played to the composer in 1907 when visiting Vienna.
 In the interim he made his public debut as a conductor in May 1906, taking over from Fried after the first night of the fifty-performance run of Max Reinhardt's production of Orpheus in the Underworld at the New Theatre, Berlin.

 Mahler wrote a short testimonial, recommending Klemperer, on a small card which Klemperer kept for the rest of his life.
-On the strength of it he was appointed chorus master and assistant conductor at the New German Theatre in Prague in 1907.
+On the strength of Mahler's endorsement, Klemperer was appointed chorus master and assistant conductor at the New German Theatre in Prague in 1907.